-The start-up adaptation of the CP-6 system to its hardware includes generation of tables for peripheral devices, I/O enqueuing, physical memory management, and managing the CP-6 users.
+The start-up adaptation of the CP-6 system to its hardware includes generation of tables for peripheral devices, 1/O enqueuing, physical memory management, and managing the CP-6 users.
 Certain tables grow and shrink dynamically, adapting to the demands of load during system operation.
-This procedure relieves the system manager or analyst of the difficult chore of 'pre-guessing' requirements.
+This procedure relieves the system manager or analyst of the difficult chore of estimating requirements in advance.
 Tables handled in this manner are: